Business

 Be sure to walk your client through how to properly use nutrient tracking software to optimize their health outcomes.
 This means explaining how to accurately input portion sizes and how to check if the information in the nutrient database is identical or similar to what they actually ate.
 These practices are crucial in ensuring high levels of precision for the subsequent dietary analysis.
 It’s also important to discuss the importance of transparency in food logging with clients.

 Nutrient tracking can be a tedious and time-consuming process for busy clients.
 Once you’ve established the why and how, it’s crucial to their progress to keep them motivated and engaged to create a habit that will help improve their health in the long-run.
 First, instill a sense of accountability to the process of daily nutrient tracking.
 Having their provider monitor their progress through the nutritional analysis software allows them to stay focused.
 Reviewing food journal entries, giving real-time meal suggestions, and answering questions, and more instills a sense of accountability.
 Food tracking and journaling is made easy with convenient client messaging from Healthie.
-Learn how you can foster and grow client relationships with our free starter plan today.

 Clients will feel increasingly motivated to continue tracking as they see results forming.
 Concrete progress will align them to stay determined and focused throughout their entire journey.
 Each session, be sure to discuss markers of progress with your client, whatever they may be.
 These goals can be determined during your first session together, depending on the client’s needs and desires for working together.
 Following-up on how these determinants have improved, however, is crucial to keeping your client working towards their overall goals.